 Note: This can be one of the more romantic things to do in Caye Caulker, perfect if you’re with a special someone!

 7. Take a Kayak out for a Paddle

 Maneuver around the mangroves to see schools of huge tarpon fish swimming around your kayak!
-Many snorkeling tours stop to feed these massive fish, but from a kayak, you can enjoy an intimate, less invasive experience.
+Many snorkeling tours stop to feed these massive fish, but from a kayak, you can enjoy an intimate, less invasive encounter.